 For us, it was a no-brainer: we were going!
 Even with a stop or two along the way, we made it to the site just a bit before noon.
 We pulled together the cameras, scopes, tripods and binoculars and made the ¼-mile trek out to the site.
 As we arrived, we could tell something was off from the assembled crowd of birders.
 Strange and angry mutterings like “!*^$&% Peregrine Falcon!!” and worried bits of encouragement like “It’s got to be here somewhere!” suggested the nature of the problem.
 With over 20 birders searching, no one found the bird for at least an hour.

 At that point, we decided to break for lunch and come back later, so we drove off in search of fast food.
 As it turned out, the food wasn’t fast enough: it had just been delivered to the table when the phone rang.
 The bird was back!
 Unlike the stint, this wasn’t a life bird for either of us, so we opted to hurriedly finish our sandwiches before charging back out there.
 Apparently everyone had heard.
 The crowd of birders had more than doubled, and the mood was ebullient.
 The bird itself was calmly feeding on the near edge of the water, evidently oblivious to the mob of admirers mere yards away.
 It put on quite a show, feeding and preening and occasionally lifting its wings.

 Since then, two more great shorebirds have shown up, although both are way further north again.
-On the 26th, a Red-necked Stint was reported in Coos County Oregon, and on August 5th, a Wood Sandpiper was found by Ryan Merrill at Samish Flats, WA.
+On the 26th, a Red-necked Stint appeared in Coos County Oregon.
+On August 5th, Ryan Merrill found a Wood Sandpiper at Samish Flats, WA.
 For those of you on the left coast, you might want to hit any marsh, lake, bay or beach with any kind of suitable habitat.
 And for those of you from more distant locales, you might want to check your opportunities for standby flights.
 Who knows what could show up in a year like this!